Grand Pacific Hotel (San Diego)

 Historic building in San Diego, California, U.S.

 The Grand Pacific Hotel is a historic Victorian era building located at 366 5th Avenue in the Gaslamp Quarter of San Diego, California.
 It is on the SW Corner of 5th and J Street.
 It was built in 1887.
 It was run as a hotel and in 1901 it became the home of the Helping Hand Mission.
 In 1907 it returned as a hotel with the children’s area of the Helping Hands remaining, which eventually became the Children’s Memorial Hospital of San Diego.
-The building remained a hotel onder various names and management until May 1960.
+The building remained a hotel under various names and management until May 1960.
 In the mid- 70s, the Grand Pacific became a contributing building to the rebirth of the Gaslamp Quarter Historic District and is on the National Register of Historic Places.